M-Kiran534/learnGit/README.md

 # hello there this is my task of uploading the files using git via terminal in VS Code

-- good to get in
+- chapter 1: basic git commands

-- using commands to update the existing files
+- chapter 2: Git branchs